.

 Regular exercise | Quitting cigarettes |

 However, these lifestyle changes don’t work for everybody.
 Some people have to rely on pharmaceuticals to tackle their feelings of anxiety.
-Yet, for others, cannabis works as a viable alternative to ease some of the symptoms.
+Yet, for others, cannabis works as an alternative to ease some of the symptoms.
 Let’s take a look at why cannabis might be a suitable option for some people.

 Cannabis For Anxiety: An Overview